 We tend to create a lot of stress for ourselves by trying to wrangle those things from the outer two circles into the innermost circle instead of accepting that there is very little, and often nothing, we can do about it.

 When it comes to family, the fact that we may have to accept them as they are, is often a very hard truth to swallow.
 Sometimes it even requires a process of grieving the fact that certain members of our family aren’t the people we hoped they would be.
-This grieving process is one of the reasons that my clients come to therapy, to work on accepting their family for who they are, and learning skills to cope with this, instead of wasting their own energy trying to create an ideal version of their family.
+This grieving process is one of the reasons that my clients work with me, to work on accepting their family for who they are, and learning skills to cope with this, instead of wasting their own energy trying to create an ideal version of their family.

 Wherever in the world you’ll be celebrating this holiday season, I hope that these suggestions have helped you to start brainstorming your own plan for navigating time with your family.